Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Consider the Impact of Out-of-State Workers

 For federal income tax purposes, the fact that many businesses use remote workers is not important.
-But for state and local income tax purposes, this situation may create tax filing problems.
-Businesses normally file their state income tax returns according to "nexus," meaning where they have a business connection.
+But, for state and local income tax purposes, this situation may create tax filing problems.
+Businesses usually file their state income tax returns according to "nexus," meaning where they have a business connection.
 Typically, this is where the company is physically located ("physical presence").
-However, having workers in another state may create the nexus sufficient to require filing an income tax return and paying state and local taxes in that location.

 Consider Post-Year-End Tax Saving Strategies